-We also seek to improve the servicing of our loans through a variety of means, including sharing best practices and training of our servicers, directing servicers to proactively contact borrowers at the earliest stages of delinquency, improving their written and telephone communications with borrowers, and holding our servicers accountable for compliance with our Servicing Guide.
-In addition, we leverage other methods to enhance the servicing of our delinquent loans, including the transfer of servicing on loan portfolios with higher-risk characteristics to special servicers with which we have worked to develop high-touch protocols.
+Fannie Mae also seek to improve the servicing of its loans through a variety of means, including sharing best practices and training of its servicers, directing servicers to proactively contact borrowers at the earliest stages of delinquency, improving their written and telephone communications with borrowers, and holding its servicers accountable for compliance with its Servicing Guide.
+In addition, Fannie Mae leverages other methods to enhance the servicing of its delinquent loans, including the transfer of servicing on loan portfolios with higher-risk characteristics to special servicers with which Fannie Mae has worked to develop high-touch protocols.
 High-touch servicing protocols include lowering ratios of loans per servicer employee, beginning borrower outreach strategies earlier in the delinquency cycle and establishing a single point of contact for distressed borrowers.